KrisN13/Forecasting-UK-Grid-Carbon-Intensity/README.md

 ## Household Scenario Engine

 The scenario engine is built on three main components:
 1. A realistic household load profile:
-   - High-usage household: 14 kWh/day.
+   - High-usage household: 14 kWh/day
-   - 30% of demand treated as flexible (appliances such as laundry, dishwasher, some discretionary use).
+   - 30% of demand treated as flexible (appliances such as laundry, dishwasher, some discretionary use)
-   - Fixed shape over the day (night/morning/day/evening weights).
+   - Fixed shape over the day (night/morning/day/evening weights)

 2. A strategy for choosing target hours:
-   - `low_intensity`: choose hours with the lowest carbon intensity.
+   - `low_intensity`: choose hours with the lowest carbon intensity
-   - `max_renewable`: choose hours with highest renewable share.
+   - `max_renewable`: choose hours with highest renewable share
-   - Both strategies operate on day-level information.
+   - Both strategies operate on day-level information

 3. A flexible-load redistribution step:
-   - Compute total flexible energy for the day.
+   - Compute total flexible energy for the day
-   - Redistribute that energy into the selected target hours.
+   - Redistribute that energy into the selected target hours
-   - Keep total daily energy constant.
+   - Keep total daily energy constant
-   - Recompute CO₂ emissions before and after shifting.
+   - Recompute CO₂ emissions before and after shifting

 The engine runs over a full year (2024), producing a daily series of relative CO₂ reductions for each strategy.